 - Drug testing designated position

-At the Drug Enforcement Administration (DEA), our people are agents for change.
+At the DEA, our people are agents for change.
 A unique mission requires special talent.
-As a DEA Special Agent, you will work as part of an elite criminal investigation team that transforms the power of your talent into action.
+As a DEA Special Agent, you will work as part of an elite criminal investigative team that transforms the power of your talent into action.
 That action makes a difference for the security and well-being of our nation and the world every day.
 Typical work assignments include:

 - Conducting complex narcotics/drug related criminal investigations.